-The rise of the Metaverse
+A Brave New World - the rise of the Metaverse

-Notwithstanding the integration between online and offline, one key finding from this study is the emergence of consumer interaction with the Metaverse.
+Notwithstanding the integration between online and offline, one key finding from this year's study is the emergence of the consumer interaction with the Metaverse.

-Fascinatingly, 53% claim to have never heard of it, while a further 23% don't know what it is.
-Only 1% have actually bought something through the Metaverse.
-Fans are calling the Metaverse Web 3.0, while sceptics are calling it a gimmick.
+Fascinatingly 53% claim to have never heard of it, while a further 23% don't know what it is.
+Only one percent have actually bought something through the Metaverse.
+Fans are calling the Metaverse Web 3.0, while skeptics are calling it a gimmick.